-The Eclipse Embedded CDT (C/C++ Development Tools, formerly GNU MCU/ARM Eclipse) plug-ins allow to create, build, debug and in general to manage ARM & RISC-V projects (executables and static/shared libraries, in both 32 and 64-bit versions) with the Eclipse framework.
-The plug-ins run on Windows, macOS and GNU/Linux.
+The Eclipse Embedded CDT (C/C++ Development Tools, formerly GNU MCU/ARM Eclipse) plug-ins allow to create, build, debug and in general to manage Arm & RISC-V projects (executables and static/shared libraries, in both 32 and 64-bit versions) with the Eclipse IDE.

 The main features are:

-- create/build/manage embedded ARM/AArch64/RISC-V applications, using the managed project features of Eclipse CDT, i.e. without having to manually create and maintain makefiles
+- create/build/manage embedded Arm/RISC-V applications, using the managed project features of Eclipse CDT, i.e. without having to manually create and maintain makefiles

 - provide debugging support via JTAG/SWD